krtkl

 What happened to the other baseboards you show in your video?

-Due to lack of demand - and in an effort to simplify the various campaign offerings - we have decided to stop taking orders for shieldBuddy (Arduino shield adaptor), gryphon (autopilot), and whiteRhino (industrial SBC).
+Due to lack of demand - and in an effort to simplify the various campaign offerings - we decided to stop taking orders for shieldBuddy (Arduino shield adaptor), gryphon (autopilot), and whiteRhino (industrial SBC).
 If you are interested in learning more about these boards, please send us a “question” below.
 Also, please check out our GitHub profile for schematics of these boards for use as reference designs.
 Note: if you have already ordered one or more of these boards, we will be contacting you directly for the next steps.

 Can I build my own FPGA IP cores?
 If so, how?